MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-policies.md

 > [!NOTE]
 > Zero retention policy on the source table isn't supported.

 The retention and caching policies both depend on [Extent Creation time](../extents-overview.md#extent-creation-time).
-The extent creation time in the case of materialized views is determined by the last update for a record.
+The extent creation time for a materialized view is determined by the last update for a record.

 > [!NOTE]
 > The materialization process attempts to minimize the amount of updates to the [materialized part of the view](materialized-view-overview.md#how-materialized-views-work).
 In cases where a record doesn't _have_ to be updated in the view, it won't be updated.
 For example, when the materialized view is an `any(*)` aggregation, new records of same group-by keys won't be re-ingested into the view, and therefore the retention policy would be by earliest record ingested.